No Products in the Cart

 Based on a blind survey of over 2000 people, 8/10 respondents confirm that this natural plant element is typically used for better sleep, to feel more relaxed, and for less stiffness, inflammation, and discomfort after physical activity.
 And to add to this already impressive statistic 9 out of 10 CBD users prefer CBD over turmeric for natural relief.

-Quite often, the pain will take a few days to come and then it will get worse before they get better.
+Quite often, the pain will take a few days to come and then it will get worse before it gets better.
 Most researchers agree that muscle pain intensifies during the days that follow because of secondary damage caused by the initial repair processes.
 The specialised white blood cells that help repair injuries release free radicals that damage surrounding tissues.

 Most often, equilibrium is restored within 48 to 72 hours after strenuous activity, but not always.
 If you continue with training hard and pushing yourself before tissues repair properly, you could get caught in a repetitive cycle of trauma and inflammation.

 So, where and how can CBD fit into the post-activity recovery process?, is it the key to the kingdom?

 In this day and age people tend to be more interested in health and wellness products that target the cause of their discomfort rather than managing or masking symptoms.